kciter/eos-project-vue-boilerplate-simple/README.md

 **stopping the DApp**

 In the second (frontend) terminal window, press `ctrl+c` on your keyboard.
-The frontend react app will be stopped.
+The frontend vue app will be stopped.

 ## Restarting blockchain or DApp